Saayam61/EDA/README.md

 # EDA
-This is a complete EDA practice repo
+This is a complete EDA repo for House Price prediction

 # Project Name: House Prices: Advanced Regression Techniques
 The main aim of this project is to predict the house price based on various features